swatipbk1/SBA-316-DOM-Project/README.md

 Usage
 Provide instructions on how to use or interact with our website.

+Steps to navigate for this Project are as follows:
 1. Go to the myTunes music website.
 2. From myTunes music website itself, navigate to different webpages to see how i implemented the Project's needs.
    3.Check the navigation bar of myTunes music website to click "Join-Us" navbar which will take you Join-us webpage where i have implemennted "Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)".